 A Beginner's Guide to Customer Surveys

-- Discover what your existing customers like (or don't like) about doing business with you, so you know what areas of your business needs improving.
+- Discover what existing customers like or don't like about doing business with you - this will help you indicate what areas hold opportunity for improvement.

-- Test interest on a new idea you have for a service, product, or a system.
+- Test consumer interest on a new idea you have for a product or service.

 At Bloomtools, we offer flexible survey builders with advanced features that you can use to create, send, and analyse the results.
 Learn more about our Online Survey Software here - if you're interested in discussing how surveys can help your business, get in touch with your local internet consultant.

-What follows is an article discussing four case studies of how surveys helped businesses.
+What follows is an article discussing four case studies of how you surveys have helped other businesses grow.

-Ever wondered how surveys might help your business out?
-Then read our next four case studies from Bloomtools clients who have had amazing successes with surveys.
+These four case studies are from Bloomtools clients who've had amazing success with surveys.

 Case Study 1 - Surveys to introduce a new idea / gain insight into consumer thoughts